dhaneshande/DockerbuildandPushWithVersioning/README.md

-Docker Build and push to docker hub with version number i.e with tag name
+Docker Build and push to docker hub and then pull it and run it commands

-commands

 fly set-pipeline --target lite --config pipeline.yml --pipeline runwithversion --non-interactive --load-vars-from credentials.yml